 The interviewer is going to be attracted to proactive candidates who ask intelligent questions.
 Make sure they aren’t those with obvious answers that you could easily get if you had done your research thoroughly.
 Instead, try to incorporate your knowledge of the industry and the company into a question that will address a genuine concern of yours.
 That way, you get to impress your interviewer and assess for a final time whether the job aligns with your expectations.

-A good question to ask is what your chances are of landing the job, but make sure to word it in the right way.
-Thank them for taking the time to interview you and express your enthusiasm for the position before asking if there is any reservation for hiring you.
+A good question to ask is what your chances are of landing the job, but make sure to word it in the right way!
+Thank them taking the time to interview you and express your enthusiasm for the position before asking if there is any reservation for hiring you.
 This will be your final chance to address any concerns the interviewer might have of employing you.
 Stay calm and reply objectively rather than taking any criticism personally.

 With over 10 years experience working solely in the Data & Analytics sector our consultants are able to offer detailed insights into the industry.

-Visit our Blogs & News portal or check out our recent posts below.
+Visit our News & Blogs portal or check out our recent posts below.

 14. May 2020